VasilyZaytsev/kafka-log-processing/README.md

 ## How to
 ### Run test
-All test run in memory and automatically setup infrastructure (Zookeeper, Kafka, Storm) also in memory
+All test run in memory and automatically setup infrastructure (Zookeeper, Kafka, Storm) also in memory Accordance to support docker console environment should be setup with docker settings
 ```
 sbt test
 ```